Malta, Montana: Arts and culture

 Two stops on The Montana Dinosaur Trail are located in Malta.
 They are: the Great Plains Dinosaur Museum and Field Station and the Phillips County Museum.

 The Great Plains museum is also home to the Judith River Dinosaur Institute.
 The Institute provides the opportunity for others to participate in an educational dinosaur dig or take a fossil preparation course.
 In June the museum has the Montana Dinosaur Festival.
 The Festival includes adult and children's activities focused around paleontology.

 The Phillips County Museum has local history information including artifacts from Native American culture, cowboys and outlaws, and pioneer life.
 On site is also the H.G.
 Robinson House and Gardens.
 The house is one of the earliest homes in Malta.

 The Phillips County Carnegie Library is the public library in Malta.
 The building is on the National Register of Historic Places.

+Government

+Malta has a mayor and city council.
+There are two wards, each with two council members.
+Incumbent mayor John Demarais won the November 2025 election against three other candidates.
+He was unopposed in 2021.
+He won his first term in 2017 after Mayor Shyla Jones did not seek a third term.